WishKuo/WonderLab/Software_Doc/Unity/Finite_State_Machine.md

         public bool IsStop { get; set; }
         public GameObject Owner { get; set; }

+        // change the state.
+        // It will call OnLeave() for current state
-        public void ChangeState(int stateId)
+        // It will call OnEnter() for target state public void ChangeState(int stateId)
         {
             if (StateDic.ContainsKey(CurrentStateId))